brpo01/Project-Documentation/Project-17.md

             "Sid": ""
             }
         ]
-    }
-    EOF
+    })
     tags = {
         Name = "aws assume role"
         Environment = var.environment
         }
     }
     ```
-    In this code we are creating assume role with assume role policy.
-IT allows an entity [ec2 here] permission to assume the role.
+ In the code above, we are creating AssumeRole with AssumeRole policy.
+It grants to an entity, in our case it is an EC2, permissions to assume the role.

-2. Create Iam policy to this role
+2. Create IAM policy to this role
     This is where we need to define the required policy (i.e. permissions) according to the necessities.
 For example, allowing the IAM role to describe the ec2
     ```
     resource "aws_iam_policy" "policy" {